svgdotjs/svg.js/README.md

 ### Playgrounds

-If you would like a simple sandbox that you can use
+If you would like a simple sandbox that you can use, take a look into the sandbox folder.

 ## Pull Requests